cube-drone/rt0/players-guide/src/player/generated/priestess.md

 * Place the High Priestess on YES NO
 * Look at the top five cards of your deck.
   * Place any of them that you choose, shuffled, at the bottom of your deck.
   * Place the rest on top of your deck in any order.
   * Draw three cards.
+* Draw an Intent for each Adversary: this is their Intent for the turn after this one.
 * Discard the High Priestess from YES NO at the end of your turn.

 ### GOOD BYE